ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 to determine its type.  :ref:`PowerShell <flow_powershell_modules>` and :ref:`JSON-args modules <flow_jsonargs_modules>` are passed through
 :ref:`Module Replacer <module_replacer>`.
 New-style
-:ref:`python modules <flow_python_modules>` are are assembled by :ref:`ziploader`.
+:ref:`Python modules <flow_python_modules>` are assembled by :ref:`ziploader`.
-:ref:`Non-native-want-json <flow_want_json_modules>` and
+:ref:`Non-native-want-JSON <flow_want_json_modules>` and
 :ref:`Old-Style modules <flow_old_style_modules>` aren't touched by either of these and pass through unchanged.
 After the assembling step, one final modification is made to all modules that have a shebang line.
-We check whether the interpreter in the shebang line has a specific path configured via an ``ansible_$X_interpreter`` inventory variable.
-If it does we substitute that path for the interpreter path given in the module.
-After this we return the complete module data and the module type to the Normal Action which continues execution of the module.
+Ansible checks whether the interpreter in the shebang line has a specific path configured via an ``ansible_$X_interpreter`` inventory variable.
+If it does, Ansible substitutes that path for the interpreter path given in the module.
+After this Ansible returns the complete module data and the module type to the :ref:`Normal Action <_flow_normal_action_plugin>` which continues execution of the module.

 Next we'll go into some details of the two assembler frameworks.

 .. _module_replacer:

-module replacer
+Module Replacer
 ^^^^^^^^^^^^^^^

-Module replacer is essentially a preprocessor (like the C Preprocessor for those familiar with that language).
+The Module Replacer is essentially a preprocessor (like the C Preprocessor for those familiar with that language).
 It does straight substitutions of specific substring patterns in the module file.
-There are two types of substitutions:
+There are two types of
+substitutions:

 * Replacements that only happen in the module file.
 These are public replacement strings that modules can utilize to get helpful boilerplate or